đ Table of contents

 If you werenât able to implement all the user stories during the previous Sprint, start by finishing those before starting to implement the user stories for this Sprint.

 âWe now have the basic features for managing and taking quizzes.
-What we still need is a way for the teachers to manage their personal quizzes.
+What we still need is a way for the students to share their thoughts about quizzes by writing reviews in the student dashboard.

-The student should be able to share their thoughts about a quiz by writing a review.
+To provide valuable feedback for the teacher and recommendations for their fellow students, the student should be able to share their thoughts about a quiz by writing a review.
 For this purpose there could be a separate review page.
-A review has a reviewerâs nickname, a rating between 1 and 5 and a review text.
-The student should not be able to add a review with a nickname less than three characters long, a blank review text or without a rating between 1 and 5.
+A review has a reviewerâs nickname, a numeric rating between 1 and 5 and a review text.
 The student should not be able to review a non-published quiz.

-The review page should list the added reviews from newest to oldest order.
+The review page should list the added reviews and summarize them by displaying the number of reviews and the rating average.
 Each review should display the information submitted by the student and the date when the review was written.
-The review page should also display the review summary at the top of the page.
-The review summary should include the number of reviews the quiz has and the rating average.
 It should also be possible for the student to edit and delete reviews in the review page.â

 â The Product Owner

-After some discussion the Scrum Team planned the following user stories:
+After some discussion the Scrum Team planned the following user stories for the student dashboard application:

 - As a student, I want to review a quiz so that I can share my thoughts about the quiz with others